pschake34/BasicOnshapeCAD/dorothy_dowels/README.md

 This is the project folder for the Dorothy's Dowels assignment.
 This README is my engineering notebook for Dorothy's Dowels.

+The Onshape document which I'm working on can be found [here.](https://cvilleschools.onshape.com/documents/c9ac82162a3090764a17b9b5)

 ## Table of Contents
 * [Dowel Pin Configurations](#dowel-pin-configurations)
 * [Frame Configurations](#frame-configurations)